onwords-smart-solutions/my_office/README.md

 ## Introduction

-Hi Team, Welcome to the My Office repository which is designed specifically designed for the In-house usage for employees with Clean architecture.
+Hi Team, Welcome to the My Office repository which is designed specifically for the In-house usage for employees.
 With this repository all the employees can maintain daily works,order a refreshment drink and much more.

 ## About Clean Architecture